Who Created the Islamic State?

-The reality is that Daesh was nothing but a strategic weapon, a lance used to strike the heart of the Middle East with the main purpose of furthering the aims of those who wielded it.
+And the harsh reality is that Daesh was nothing but a strategic weapon, a lance used to strike the heart of the Middle East with the main purpose of furthering the aims of those who wielded it.
 It was a powerful weapon whose central ideology preaches hatred and promotes self-destructive behavior, and becomes particularly devastating when used by external actors.

 The Power of Nightmares

-One of the things that becomes evident in the documentary The Power of Nightmares by Adam Curtis is that Islamic extremists have an extreme hatred towards Muslims, especially those who refuse to follow their hate-filled ideology.
-However I am not interested in arguing whether Daesh followers are real or fake Muslims, because those kind of definitions are ultimately irrelevant.
-What’s important is that the ideology of terrorist groups like Al-Qaeda and Daesh is directly rooted in Wahhabism, a depraved sect of Islam that has its origins in Saudi Arabia.
+One of the things that becomes evident in the documentary The Power of Nightmares by Adam Curtis is that Islamic extremists have an extreme hatred towards other Muslims, especially those who refuse to follow their hate-filled ideology.
+I am not interested in arguing whether Daesh followers are real or fake Muslims, because those kind of definitions are ultimately irrelevant.
+What’s important is that the ideology of terrorist groups like Al-Qaeda and Daesh is directly rooted in Wahhabism, a sect of Islam that has its origins in Saudi Arabia.

 Even more relevant is that these extremists groups were used by Saudi Arabia, Pakistan and the CIA to end the Soviet occupation of Afghanistan in the 80s.
 Back then they were known as the Mujahideen, and the most famous among them was Osama Bin Laden.
 But when the Soviets were gone the Islamists immediately turned inwards, imposing a barbaric regime in Afghanistan, mostly modeled on Saudi Arabia.
 The Taliban regime was known for using brutal violence against civilians, inhumane oppression of women, sex slavery, destruction of non-Islamic monuments and total political and social repression.
 This is what became of Afghanistan after the Soviet Union was defeated.

-The spectre of Wahhabism also spread outward.
+The spectre of Wahhabism spread outward.
 Even though they achieved success in Afghanistan, Osama Bin Laden and his followers soon found themselves isolated from the rest of the Muslim world, and so in a desperate bid for relevance they planned an attack against the United States itself, possibly with the help of several princes from Saudi Arabia.

 The September 11 attacks were certainly monstrous.
 Thousands of innocent people were massacred in one of the most shocking terrorists attacks in recent memory.
 And George W. Bush’s government used this monstrosity to invade as many countries in the Middle East as possible, and these invasions had unforeseen consequences.